Obama's partying guards embarrass U.S. at summit

-CARTAGENA, Colombia (Reuters) - Secret agents charged with protecting President Barack Obama during a summit in Colombia have instead embarrassed him by getting caught apparently trying to party with prostitutes.
+CARTAGENA, Colombia (Reuters) - U.S. secret service agents and soldiers tasked with protecting President Barack Obama during a summit in Colombia have instead embarrassed him by apparently trying to party with prostitutes.

-At least one member of the Secret Service - famous for dark shades, sharp suits and stern demeanor - tried to take a prostitute up to a hotel room in tropical Cartagena without registering her, a local policeman told Reuters.
+At least one member of the Secret Service - known for their dark shades, sharp suits and a stern demeanor - tried to take a prostitute up to a hotel room in tropical Cartagena without registering her, a local policeman told Reuters.

-The U.S. government said only that some agents were sent home after allegations of “misconduct” and would face the agency’s Office of Professional Responsibility.
-The White House said Obama was briefed on the matter on Friday.
+The Secret Service said on Friday it had sent home some of its officials following “allegations of misconduct,” without commenting on details of the allegations.

+Separately, the U.S. military said five of its servicemen had been grounded after violating a curfew and possibly engaging in “inappropriate conduct” in the same hotel as the secret service officers.

-The manager of Cartagena’s Caribe Hotel, where the incident occurred, declined to give details.
+The manager of Cartagena’s Hotel Caribe, where the incident occurred, declined to provide details.
 She asked media instead to report on the cordial welcome she had given journalists in a coastal town famous for its charm and warmth.

 U.S. media reported that various agents had sought prostitutes in Cartagena.

+Asked about the military servicemen, he said “our understanding (is) this is part of the same incident” as that involving the secret service.

+He added: “Our focus here, the president’s focus, continues to be on the meetings he’s having” and the “tremendous potential” for expanding U.S. exports and creating jobs.

-The town’s cobble-stoned colonial quarter, featured in the 1984 Hollywood action comedy “Romancing the Stone”, offers thriving night life, complete with free-flowing rum and salsa music, for foreigners that come to visit the nearby beaches.
+Cartagena’s cobble-stoned colonial quarter, featured in the 1984 Hollywood action comedy “Romancing the Stone,” offers thriving night life, complete with free-flowing rum and salsa music, for foreigners who come to visit the nearby beaches.

 English-speaking “fixers” provide foreign tourists with a range of shady diversions including prostitutes, cocaine and cock-fights.